Report document

 Although we're required to publish this data under the Equality Act 2010, by publishing this report we're reaffirming our commitment to being and modern and inclusive employer.
 This report is only one way in which we're promoting equality of opportunity for everyone and will help us to identify new ways in which we can become a modern employer of the future.

-The information within this report is based on a snapshot of pay on 31 March 2023.
+The information within this report is based on a snapshot of pay on 31 March 2024.
 This information will only include employees employed on this date and in receipt of their normal full pay; it will not include employees who were on reduced pay like those on maternity leave.

-What is a gender pay gap?
+What is a gender and ethnicity pay gap

 The gender pay gap is the difference between the average earnings of men and women across the organisation.
 The gender pay gap is calculated as a difference in the mean and median hourly rates at the snapshot date and is expressed as a percentage of the average earnings of men.

-This is not the same as equal pay.
+They are not the same as equal pay.

 Equal pay is about:

-Pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
+Pay differences between men and women who carry out the same jobs, similar jobs, or work of equal value.
 Men and women are paid equally for the same work.

 Gender pay gap is about: